-A quick trick that might resolve negative feedback that is unfair.
+Unfair feedback?
+A quick trick that might remove Amazon negative feedback

 - The feedback includes obscene language.